• Low Cost, High Quality, Friendly • Professional Pest ControlServices

 If you plan on planting Viburnum plants into your landscape, consider using a species or cultivar that shows some resistance.
 Known resistant species include V. plicatum var. tomentosum (doublefile viburnum), V. carlesii (Koreanspice viburnum), V. burkwoodii (Burkwood viburnum), V. × juddii (Judd viburnum), V. × rhytidiophylloides (lantanaphyllum viburnum), and V. rhytidiophyllum (leatherleaf viburnum).There are no known natural enemies that are specific to Viburnum leaf beetle.

-If you ever have any bug related questions feel free to call us either at Beyond Pest Control.
-Once again, and I can’t stress this enough we are on call twenty four hours a day seven days a week to kill those bugs, we aren’t kidding whether you call us at 9 am or midnight we will be available to take your call and either get rid of the bug infestation, or answer any questions you may have concerning the bug issue.
-I can honestly guarantee that there will be someone to answer that call.
-We make it our business to make you bug free!
+If you ever have any bug-related questions, feel free to call us at Beyond Pest Control.
+Once again—and I can’t stress this enough—we are on call twenty-four hours a day, seven days a week, to kill those bugs.
+Whether you contact us at 9 AM or midnight, we’ll be available to take your call and either eliminate the infestation or answer any questions you may have about the issue.
+I can honestly guarantee that someone will be there to answer.
+We make it our business to make you bug-free.
+For outdoor insect issues, including garden pest control Queens residents can rely on, we’re just one call away.

 If you have any questions about pest control check out the rest of our website or go to our blog at http://nypestpro.blogspot.com.